pnp/sp-dev-fx-webparts/samples/react-invoice-generator/README.md

-# Invoice Generator Webpart
+# Invoice Generator

 ## Summary

-SPFx Invoice Generator Webpart using PnP JS allows users to create invoices for different clients or customers.
+SPFx Invoice Generator Web part using PnP JS allows users to create invoices for different clients or customers.
 Users can add items to the invoice using add item button, and the application calculates the subtotal, tax, and total amount.
 The application also generates PDF versions of the invoices.
 To obtain customer names and addresses, the application retrieve data from a SharePoint list and present them in dropdown menus for use in the application.
 The user interface components are designed and implemented using the Fluent UI library.
 Additionally, the @react-pdf/renderer library is utilized to generate the PDF versions of the invoices.
-Compnay Logo, Company Name, Address and Tax rate can be updated using webpart properties.
+Company Logo, Company Name, Address and Tax rate can be updated using web part properties.

 ![Configure Invoice Generator](./assets/configureWebpart.PNG)